A woman with short curly black hair and sunglasses standing on a wooden walkway surrounded by lush green plants and trees under a clear blue sky.

 I have experience in advocacy, social work and animal welfare.
 Prior to becoming a therapist, I spent years working as a humane dog trainer, and still love working with and rescuing fearful, senior dogs.

-I lived in the Bay Area (San Francisco and Oakland) for 14 years, and now live abroad.
+I lived in the Bay Area (San Francisco and Oakland) for 14 years, and now live in Mexico.

 Me With You